aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ### Intuition

-Suppose we have the following results from 3 separate clustering analysis.
+Suppose we have the following results from 3 separate clustering analyses.